Planning Content for a Reputation Campaign

 Reputation management campaigns leverage Google’s preference for different kinds of content.

-Types of Content for a Reputation Improvement Campaign
+Types of Content for a Reputation Campaign

 1. Articles and Blog Posts